 Great progress this month by the IOTA Experience Team members.

 Thanks to the IOTA community-driven Simplify X-Team the Discord reorganization has been completed.
 The channels are now structured in categories and the Discord roles colors have now a certain logic to them.
 The next steps are to look at ways to reduce “channel fatigue” from the long list of channels that the IOTA Discord offers.

 Another tangible achievement is the updated IOTA All-in-one Thread on the IOTA subreddit that collects resources about IOTA, make sure to share it with newcomers to the IOTA community.

-The Simplify X-Team proposed new goals like Create an IOTA description for exchanges/websites or Create an easy step by step guide for non Techs how to setup and run an IOTA Node, these goals are perfect for non-developers that want to contribute to the IOTA vision.
+The Simplify X-Team proposed new goals like creating an IOTA description for exchanges/websites or creating an easy step-by-step guide for non Techs how to set up and run an IOTA Node, these goals are perfect for non-developers that want to contribute to the IOTA vision.
 Have a look at the list of goals here and join us!

 X-Team members from different initiatives are testing the Firefly wallet and the Firefly Token Migration procedure to provide feedback on the user experience and are submitting issues to help the team catch bugs, propose enhancements and suggest improvements.
 Other IOTA community members are helping out with the internationalization of Firefly by translating the application.
 Join us on Crowdin and contribute to the adoption of Firefly by adding or verifying the translation in your first language.